-This signalling group (and trunk group) will be used for inbound and outbound PSTN calls to the QSC VoIP Connect service.
+This signalling group (and trunk group) will be used for inbound and outbound PSTN calls to the Cable and Wireless SIP IP Trunking service.
 During test, this was configured to use TCP and port 5060 to facilitate tracing and fault analysis.
 It is recommended however, to use TLS (Transport Layer Security) and the default TLS port of 5061 for security.
-Configure the Signaling Group using the add signaling-group x command as follows:
+Configure the Signaling Group using the add signaling-group x command, where x is an available signalling group, as follows:

-- Set Group Type to sip - Set Transport Method to tcp - Set Peer Detection Enabled to y allowing the Communication Manager to automatically detect if the peer server is a Session Manager - Set Near-end Node Name to the processor interface (node name procr as defined in the IP Node Names form shown in Section 5.2) - Set Far-end Node Name to the Session Manager (node name SM100 as defined in the IP Node Names form shown in Section 5.2) - Set Near-end Listen Port and Far-end Listen Port to 5060 (Commonly used TCP port value) - Set Far-end Network Region to the IP Network Region configured in Section 5.3. (logically establishes the far-end for calls using this signalling group as network region 1) - Leave Far-end Domain blank (removes the analysis of the far end domain name and subsequent handling of multiple signalling groups where it is not required) - Set Direct IP-IP Audio Connections to y - Leave DTMF over IP at default value of rtp-payload (Enables RFC2833 for DTMF transmission from the Communication Manager) - If direct media is required on SIP phones, set Initial IP-IP Direct Media to y (left as n for this test to observe shuffling on H.323 phones)
+- Set Group Type to sip - Set Transport Method to tcp - Set Peer Detection Enabled to y allowing the Communication Manager to automatically detect if the peer server is a Session Manager - Set Near-end Node Name to the processor interface (node name procr as defined in the IP Node Names form shown in Section 5.2) - Set Far-end Node Name to the Session Manager (node name SM100 as defined in the IP Node Names form shown in Section 5.2) - Set Near-end Listen Port and Far-end Listen Port to 5060 (Commonly used TCP port value) - Set Far-end Network Region to the IP Network Region configured in Section 5.3. (logically establishes the far-end for calls using this signalling group as network region 1) - Leave Far-end Domain blank (allows the CM to accept calls from any SIP domain on the associated trunk) - Set Direct IP-IP Audio Connections to y - Leave DTMF over IP at default value of rtp-payload (Enables RFC2833 for DTMF transmission from the Communication Manager)